 - What’s the best compliment you’ve ever received?

 For even more questions to ask your new beau, check out ‘20 fun questions to get to know someone’.
-These couple quiz questions will tell you a lot about your partner!
+These couples quiz questions will tell you a lot about your partner!
 And if you haven’t yet mustered up the courage to ask someone out, try ‘10 fun questions to ask your crush’!
-Here, we’ll show you how to get to know someone using our vertellis question game.
+Here, we’ll show you how to get to know someone using our Vertellis question game.

 Fun couple questions